From module choices, to staff support, to spending a year abroad, past and current students share their experiences of American and Canadian Studies.

 BA Film and Television Studies and American Studies graduate, 2016

 I saw 'Film and Television Studies' as part of a joint honours degree and thought it sounded quite interesting.
-It was one of the degrees that had the most flexibility.
 I looked at all the modules and thought 'I could easily pick three years of fun, interesting modules from this'.

 Natalie Shortall – Constituency Caseworker for Lloyd Russell-Moyle MP

-BA American and Canadian Literature History and Culture (international study) graduate, 2018
+BA American and Canadian Studies (Study Abroad) graduate, 2018

 That ability to form your own path, so you don’t have to home in on your main interests too soon, was really important.
 You got to explore so many different options.